Random perturbation of low rank matrices: Improving classical bounds: Main results

-It remains an open question to give an efficient bound for subspaces corresponding to an arbitrary set of singular values.
+It remains an open question to give an optimal version of Theorem \ref{thm:subspace} for subspaces corresponding to an arbitrary set of singular values.
 However, we can use Theorem \ref{thm:subspace} repeatedly to obtain bounds for the case when one considers a few intervals of singular values.
-For instance, by applying Theorem \ref{thm:subspace} twice, we obtain
+For instance, by applying Theorem \ref{thm:subspace} twice, we obtain the following result.
+Denote $\delta_0 := \delta_1$.

 \begin{corollary} Assume that $E$ is $(C_1, c_1, \gamma)$-concentrated for a trio of constants $C_1, c_1, \gamma >0$.
 Suppose $A$ has rank $r$, and let $1 < j \leq l \leq r$ be integers.
 Then, for any $t>0$,